Killing of Aniah Blanchard: Search and investigation

+Arrests

 On November 7, police issued an arrest warrant for Yazeed on suspicion of first-degree kidnapping.

 A tip led police to Pensacola, Florida; and the Florida Regional Fugitive Task Force located him near Interstate 10's Pine Forest Road exit.
 The suspect fled on foot and refused to comply with Marshall's verbal commands, leading them to "physically remove him from his hiding spot."
 He was taken to the Escambia County Jail and subsequently agreed to be extradited back to Alabama.
 He has been held in the Lee County Jail without bond since then.
 He was moved to solitary confinement after his attorneys filed court documents claiming that he was facing death threats.
-A judge has determined that there is enough probable cause to proceed to grand jury hearings.
+A judge determined that there was enough probable cause to proceed to grand jury hearings.
 The judge also issued a gag order preventing Yazeed's attorneys, prosecutors, and witnesses from speaking to the media about the case.

 On November 22, police arrested Antwain "Squirmy" Fisher, alleging that he disposed of evidence and provided transportation for Yazeed.
 Fisher had previously served three years in prison for his part in a drug-deal-related murder.
 On November 25, police arrested a third suspect, David Johnson, Jr., and charged him with hindering prosecution.

 Charges against Fisher and Johnson were later dismissed.
 In regards to the dismissal of Fisher's charges, District Attorney Brandon Hughes stated that "it was determined that Mr. Fisher's conduct did not rise to the level of accomplice liability as was originally charged and as is required under Alabama law."
 In June 2020, it was revealed that Fisher had spoken to investigators about the crime.
 According to Fisher, Yazeed came to the home of David Johnson, Sr., on October 24, 2019, between around 5:00 a.m. and 6:00 a.m.
 Fisher claimed to have seen Blanchard's vehicle parked near some bushes during this time.
 Yazeed allegedly told Fisher that he needed more gas for Blanchard's vehicle.
 Fisher took Yazeed to the gas station where they purchased gasoline before going back to Johnson's residence.
 Yazeed allegedly informed Fisher that he needed to pick something up and Fisher drove him north on Interstate 85 towards Shorter.
 Fisher said that the pair stopped in Montgomery, where Yazeed obtained the item he wanted, a type of assault rifle.
 The two then allegedly went to a cemetery off I-85.
 There, Fisher claimed to have seen Yazeed drag what appeared to be two legs wrapped in a comforter.
 Yazeed is said to have spent some time in the woods before returning to the vehicle.
 Fisher said he confronted Yazeed, saying something to the effect of "tell me that's not a body,” to which Yazeed replied, "it won't come back on you and your family.”